b-gogeishvili/.dotfiles/README.md

 ---

 ## Future Plans
-I aim to seamlessly configure my Linux systems without too much hustle.
+I aim to seamlessly configure my Linux systems without too much hassle.
-Main goal is to automate OS installation so that it will be ready to use on any given machine.
+Main goal is to automate OS configuration so that it will be ready to use on any given machine.

 ### TODO
 - ~~Theme Switching (nord & gruvbox)~~
+- Snapshotting
 - Convenient Docking
 - Automatic System Configuration